🕓 Reading time: 2 minutes

 - A family or personal history of skin cancers.

 - Those with a weakened or suppressed immune system.

-It’s a good idea to have a family member occasionally check your neck, back, and scalp.
+Having a family member check your neck, back, and scalp is a good idea.
 If no one is around, grab a hand mirror.

 You should also examine your buttocks, between your toes, the soles of your feet, palms, underarms, and under your nails.

-Don’t freak out if you find something a bit suss.
+Don’t freak out if you find something a bit suspicious.
 Most skin cancers are treatable if discovered early.

 When to Visit to Your GP

 Broadly, there are two reasons to see your doctor.
 The first is if you find something you’re unsure of while examining your skin.